 Various regional building codes govern those who are located in hurricane prone regions, and impact doors, windows, and other accommodations may be both desirable and required.
-If you live in a “Wind-Borne Debris (WBD) Region” or “High Velocity Hurricane Zone (HVHZ),” or are planning a move there, you will naturally want to understand how an impact resistant front door can protect you and your loved ones.
+If you live in a “Wind-Borne Debris (WBD) Region” or “High Velocity Hurricane Zone (HVHZ),” or are planning a move there, you will naturally want to understand how an impact resistant front door can provide peace of mind and protect you and your loved ones.
 Always check your local building code first to ensure you have the most up-to-date, accurate information for your specific location.

 The Difference Between WBD and HVHZ

 Wind-Borne Debris Regions (WBD) and High Velocity Hurricane Zones (HVHZ) both require impact resistant front doors, and it’s important to understand how these labels differ, both from a regional perspective and a testing perspective

 To understand these ratings, it’s important to know what is considered a “hurricane-prone region.”
 The International Building Code (IBC) defines these as “areas vulnerable to hurricanes,” including the Atlantic coast and Gulf of Mexico coast where the “basic design wind speed...is greater than 115 mph,” as well as Hawaii, Puerto Rico, Guam, Virgin Islands, and American Samoa.